Valera-Neg/README.md/README.md

 ###### This is an H6 header (smallest)
 ## Summaty

-This reoisutiry contains all of the notes taken by Valera for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by Valera for the Lighthouse Labs Web Development Bootcamp.